andrew/ultimate-awesome/README.md

 - [awesome-ionic](https://github.com/lanceli/awesome-ionic) - A collection of awesome Ionic resources and shiny things.
 - [awesome-priceops](https://github.com/priceops/awesome-priceops) - Links to articles, guides and resources related to software pricing and its implementation.  .
 - [awesome-Deepfakes](https://github.com/Qingcsai/awesome-Deepfakes) - All about Deepfakes & Detection.
+- [awesome-helix](https://github.com/rajasegar/awesome-helix) - Awesome list of resources for the Helix editor.
 - [Awesome-HTTPRequestSmuggling](https://github.com/chenjj/Awesome-HTTPRequestSmuggling) - A curated list of awesome blogs and tools about HTTP request smuggling attacks.
 Feel free to contribute!  🍻.
 - [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.
 - [awesome-developer-first-channels](https://github.com/fmerian/awesome-developer-first-channels) - Hand-picked places to promote your developer-first product.